The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Natural Hydration: Cucumbers and tomatoes are over 90% water.
 On hot days, gazpacho functions as both a meal and a hydrating drink, which may support overall fluid intake without added sugars.

 Heart-Healthy Fats: Extra-virgin olive oil provides monounsaturated fatty acids that are associated with cardiovascular wellness.
-A drizzle in gazpacho delivers flavour and healthy fats in every spoonful.
+A drizzle in gazpacho delivers flavor and healthy fats in every spoonful.

-Fibre and Satiety: With 4g of fiber per serving, gazpacho helps maintain steady energy levels after lunch — no afternoon slump.
+Fiber and Satiety: With 4g of fiber per serving, gazpacho helps maintain steady energy levels after lunch, with no afternoon slump.

 Zero-Cook Convenience: No heat means no nutrient loss from cooking.
 Raw vegetables retain their full vitamin C and enzyme content, making gazpacho one of the most nutrient-dense cold soups you can make.